Linux5Real/L4-LiveWeatherandUI/README.md

 3. Configure the **Config.lua** as needed.

 4. Go to your `server.cfg` and add **start L4-LiveWeatherandUI**.
 Restart your server.

+IMPORTANT to be able to open the adminweatherUI as admin you have to enter your SteamID in the config under Config.AllowedPlayers you will find the setting.

+Open the AdminUI ingame with /openAdminUI

 Now the script is installed and should work.
 Important: The script is in the beta phase, so bugs and errors may occur.
 Also, note that scripts like Vsync and easytime are not compatible with this script.